nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 region (Mizumoto and Dobata, 2019), while leaders pause and followers move to enhance reunion once they are accidentally separated during tandem pairing (Mizumoto et al., 2022; Mizumoto and Dobata, 2019).
+Pairs excavate wood or soil to establish a nest as soon as they found a candidate place.
+Because termites are monogamous and spend their rest of the whole life with a specific partner, both females and males are expected to choose a partner in some extent (Li et al., 2013; Matsuura et al., 2002).
+However, at the same time, their mate search priod is strictly limited within from a few hours to a few days (Kusaka and Matsuura, 2017), choosy individuals can likely end up having no partner and die.
+Thus, it is expected that termites change their choosiness dynamically, depending on the availability of mating partners surrounding themselves.
+Consistently, a previous study shows that the random search strategy of termite males depends on the local density of females (Mizumoto et al., 2020).
+Note that males, rather than females, actively chooce partners in termites with female-led tandems.
+Tandem runs do not start without male following females (Mizumoto et al., 2022), and females do not change their behavior according to their partners (Mizumoto et al., 2021, 2020).

-Pairs excavate wood or soil to establish a nest as soon as they start tandem runs.
-Mate search is the only behavior of these dealates, and mate search will last until they find a partner; otherwise, they die (Mizumoto et al., 2016).
-If they could not find a partner, the mate search could last multiple days (Kusaka and Matsuura, 2017), with photoperiodic circadian rhythms (Mizumoto et al., 2017b).
-The mate search could be highly costly, given that termites do not feed and obtain energy until they start a new colony (refs), and social isolation is exceptional in their life history (Koto et al., 2015).
+In this study, we quantify the cost of mate search and investigate its influence on the mate-searching behavior in a termite, *Reticulitermes speratus* (Kolbe 1985).
+Mate search is the only behavior of the termites dealates, and mate search will last until they find a partner;
+otherwise, they die (Mizumoto et al., 2016).
+If they could not find a partner, the mate search could last multiple days with photoperiodic circadian rhythms (Mizumoto et al., 2017b).
+Thus, we forced dealates to do mate search without encountering partners for 72 hours and examine how this alters their movement patterns, colony foundation success, and mate choice.
+The mate search could be highly costly, given that termites do not feed to obtain energy until they start a new colony and have workers for foraging (Chouvenc, 2022; Inagaki et al., 2020), and social isolation is exceptional in their life history (Koto et al., 2015).
 Thus, the costs associated with mate search must strongly impact their searching and mating strategies.

-In this study, we quantify the cost of mate search and investigate its influence on the mate-searching behavior in a termite, *Reticulitermes speratus* (Kolbe 1985).
-We force dealates to search for mating partners without encountering them for 72 hours and examine how this alters their movement patterns, colony foundation success, and mate choice.

-Movement patterns.
-Diffusiveness is important parameters.
-Pausing is too.
-All of them can be obtained using servosphere.

-**Results **
+**Results**

 **Change of searching activity over time**